-If you love the look of decorative letter decor but not the price, then today’s project is for you!
-Learn how to Mod Podge cardstock onto paper mache letters to create this gorgeous monogram letter decor!
+If you love the look of decorative letter decor but not the price, then today's project is for you!
+Learn how to Mod Podge cardstock onto papier-mache letters to create custom, gorgeous monogram letter decor!

 How To Make Mod Podge Cardstock Letter Decor

-Creating knock-offs is sort of my specialty!
-I love to make these kinds of things because they save me money and allow me to add my own twist to something I already love.
+Creating knock-offs is my specialty!
+I love making these kinds of things because they save me money and let me add my own twist to something I already love.

-For instance, today’s project was inspired by all those monogram letter decor pieces I have been seeing online.
-These decor pieces are basically a letter of the alphabet with a particular pattern on the front of them.
-This pattern could be a general pattern (like stripes) or something more specific, like a still life scene.
+For instance, today's project was inspired by all those monogram letter decor pieces I have been seeing online.
+These decorative pieces are essentially letters of the alphabet with a specific pattern on their front.
+This pattern could be a general one (like stripes) or something more specific, like a still-life scene.

 Regardless of the pattern, the letters look amazing, but the prices are crazy!
-So, I decided to make my own using paper mache letters, Mod Podge, and cardstock.
+So, I decided to make my own using papier-mache letters, Mod Podge, and cardstock.

-The results were great and the price was even better!
-This is because the originals I saw online had a price tag of $48, while I made mine for around $10 each.
-For these kinds of savings, you could make four of these monograms for the price of one!
-Definitely worth it!
+The results were impressive, and the price was even more appealing!
+The original items I found online were priced at $48 each, but I was able to create mine for about $10 each.
+With those kinds of savings, you could make four of these monograms for the cost of one!
+It’s definitely worth it!

 NOTE: If you are looking for similar projects, I have a similar craft using metallic paper and scrapbook paper, too.